aaronwmorris/indi-allsky/README.md

 GPS support is provided through [indi_gpsd](https://www.indilib.org/aux/gps.html) and GPSd integration.
 Any GPS hardware supported by GPSd will work.

-FITs Images exported [optional] by indi-allsky will be properly tagged with Geographic (latitude/longitude) and Astrometric (RA/dec) information in the headers.
+JPEG and FITS Images exported [optional] by indi-allsky will be properly tagged with Geographic (latitude/longitude) and Astrometric (RA/dec) information in the headers.
+Tags include geographic location regardless of GPS support, but the information will be much more precise with the GPS module.

 ## Performance